 If I listen to the world around me, it tells me that to be successful, I need to be a career woman, an excellent mother, have my kids looking good, in the right activities, getting the right grades.
 I’m supposed to have a beautiful home with the most stylish décor – right out of the Joanna Gaines collection.
 I’m supposed to be a wonderful cook using only organic ingredients and whole foods.
 My husband and I should go on date nights regularly in order to ‘keep the home fires burning’, if you know what I mean.
 My nails should have gel, my hair should have color and cuts regularly, my skin should be flawless, and my clothes should be trendy.
 And please, let’s not talk about weight.

 If I listen to the voices in my head, the messages I receive are not always nice.
 They make me question my decisions, my feelings and my worth.
 In my head, I hear the voices of others who are critical and unkind, and I replay those ‘tapes’ over and over until I can’t see the forest for the trees (or the truth among the lies).

-The people pleaser in me wants to make those I love happy, but in the end, I never seem to achieve enough.
-I feel like I’ve disappointed again and again.
+The people-pleaser in me wants to make those I love happy, but in the end, I never seem to quite hit the mark.
 Then sometimes I feel like I am spinning as fast as I can, and I can’t take in one more piece of information.
-And again, I’m lost back in the trees.
+Once again, I’m lost, back in the trees.